 Oh hi new favourite Friday night dish!
-This fakeaway is the perfect throw in a slow cooker in the morning, come home to delicious smells by dinner time, dish.
+This fakeaway is the perfect throw in a slow cooker in the morning and come home to delicious smells by dinner time.

-This Slow Cooker Beef Curry doesn’t use any cream or coconut milk so is lighter, lower in fat and can easily be converted to be suitable for the Slimming World or Weight Watchers plan.
+This Slow Cooker Beef Curry doesn’t use any cream or coconut milk so it’s also is lighter and lower in fat than your usual takeaway.

-It freezes well, you can add extra vegetables and adjust the spice level to suit all of the family.
-What’s not to love?
+This recipe also freezes well, and you can adjust the spice level to suit all of the family.

-What is the best cut of beef for a Beef Curry?
+What is the best cut of beef for the Slow Cooker Beef Curry?

 What can you serve with Beef Curry?

-Hope you enjoy this recipe as much as we do.
-I’d love to know how you got on and what you thought of it if you make this Slow Cooker Beef Curry recipe.
-Please rate the recipe and leave me a comment below if you do.
+Hope you enjoy this recipe.
+I’d love to know how you got on and what you thought of it if you make this recipe.
+Please rate the recipe using the ⭐️ below!

 Slow Cooker Beef Curry